Muho Asllani

-Muho Asllani (born 1937) is a former Albanian politician of the Albanian Party of Labour (PPSh).
-He was a member of the Politburo, a representative in the Albanian Parliament for many years, First Secretary of Party in several districts, and member of the Cabinet of Albania during 1976-79.
+Muho Asllani (born 17 October 1937) is a former Albanian politician of the Albanian Party of Labour (PPSh).
+He was a member of the Politburo, a representative in the Albanian Parliament for many years, First Secretary of Party in several districts, and member of the Cabinet of Albania during 1976–1979.

 Biography

-Asllani was born on 17 October 1937 in Bërdicë, near Shkodër, in a poor family.
+Asllani was born on 17 October 1937 in Bërdicë near Shkodër, in a poor family.

 After attending the agricultural technical school in Shkodër, he studied during 1961-1964 at the Agricultural Institute, now the Agricultural University of Tirana (Alb: Universiteti Bujqësor Tiranës).

 Political career

 The 6th Congress of the PPSh in 1968 found him following the "V.Lenin" Party School in Tirana.
 In that congress, he became a member of the Central Committee of the Party, although he was not previously a candidate.
 The next year he served as Secretary of the Party in Shkodër, switching with Prokop Murra.

-On January 3, 1974, he was appointed First Secretary of the Party in Mat District, before being sent as First Secretary of the Party in Kukës District.
+On 3 January 1974, he was appointed First Secretary of the Party in Mat District, before being sent as First Secretary of the Party in Kukës District.
 After working as a Deputy Minister of Agriculture from May 1976 to March 1979, Asllani was then First Secretary in Burrel.
 Shortly thereafter, he was reappointed in Shkodër.
 Asllani lead the front line of the reconstruction work that brought the Shkodër town back to life after the earthquake of 1979, which destroyed and damaged a considerable number of buildings and houses.

 At the 8th Congress of the party in November 1981, Asllani became a member of the Politburo of the Party of Labour of Albania.
 He remained inside the Politburo until December 1990, when he was shifted away by Ramiz Alia, together with Lenka Çuko and Simon Stefani.
-During the '80s, Asllani served as First Secretary of the Party in Durres, the main port city of Albania.
+During the 1980s, Asllani served as First Secretary of the Party in Durrës, the main port city of Albania.

 Between 1982 and 1991, respectively during the tenth and eleventh legislature, he was elected representative in the People's Assembly (Alb: Kuvendi Popullor).

 There were rumors that Asllani's son was one of many that entered the foreign embassies during Summer 1990, thus seeking political-economical refuge in the German embassy.
 The rumors were never verified.